ungleich/cdist/cdist/conf/type/__line/man.rst

 line
     Specifies the line which should be absent or present.

-    Must be present, if state is 'present'.
+    Must be present, if state is 'present' or 'replace'.
     Ignored if regex is given and state is 'absent'.

 regex